 4. Get zealous over zinc.
 It is known that zinc is tied to sexual function, although its importance to the sex drive has yet to be explained.
 Without enough zinc, sexual development in children is delayed, and men, too, need zinc to make sperm.
 Zinc is found abundantly in foods of animal origin, including seafood (especially oysters), meat, poultry and liver, as well as eggs, milk, beans, nuts, and whole grains.

 5. Minimize saturated fats.
 People readily accept the link between a high intake of saturated fats, elevated blood cholesterol levels, and a buildup of atherosclerotic fatty plaques on the blood vessels around the heart.
 It’s less well understood, however, that similar plaques develop on the myriad tiny vessels in the penis.
 Without free-flowing circulation, the penis cannot physically respond to messages from the sex drive.
+These are the signs you might be eating too much bad fat.

 6. Curb alcohol, knock-out nicotine.
 Alcohol’s effect on sexual function was neatly stated by William Shakespeare, who noted that wine “provokes the desire, but takes away the performance.”
 Excessive alcohol lifts behavioral inhibitions, but this liberating effect may be canceled out by its depressant effect.
 Alcohol also has an action similar to the female hormone estrogen.
 This can have a devastating effect on masculinity, causing impotence and shrinking of the testes in men who drink heavily.
 Nicotine, on the other hand, is an enemy of the arteries.
 Nicotine not only promotes the formation of atherosclerotic plaque in the penile blood vessels but also constricts them.